Lokavaluto/monujo/README.md

 ###### android

+You need to have your Android signing keys ready.
+The nice default setup is to create a directory 'keys/', having:

+- `keys/keystore` the binary keystore
+- `keys/keystore-passord` the password to the keystore

+You can change these paths, or even provide these information without using files, you'll get direction for this if you don't provide the previous files.

-Provided that you have the correct dependencies ready... it will
+Then, provided that you have the correct dependencies ready... it will
 produce:

 - APK files for direct installs on android mobile phones.